 - 1. Click the slideshow button on the toolbar.
 The Create Slideshow dialog box will open. - 2.
 In the Create Slideshow dialog box, select a transition style that you want to use for all clips.
-If you want to use different transitions, use the Random Transitions option in the list of transitions. - 3.
+If you want to use different transitions, choose the Use random transitions option in the list of transitions. - 3.
 In the Transition duration box, enter the length that you want to set for all transitions.
 A transition cannot be longer than the shortest clip in your project. - 4.
 Click OK to accept the changes.